 To apply for admission to the Graduate Certificate in Public Health, a student must:

-- OR have a minimum of five years equivalent full-time work experience in health practice and/or administration/management/leadership roles within health related organisations and students would be expected to have career goals to work in public health-related organisations.
+- have a minimum of five years equivalent full-time work experience in health practice and/or administration/management/leadership roles within health related organisations and students would be expected to have career goals to work in public health-related organisations.

 English Proficiency Requirements

 English language requirements apply to International applicants and other applicants whose previous study was undertaken in a language other than English.
 The minimum English language requirements for such applicants for entry to this program are as follows: